EchterAlsFake/Porn_Fetch/README.md

 ---
 </div>

-# about 3.5
-So I finally found my motivation for coding again.
-I'll start the rework pt.2 for the Networking part of Porn Fetch and its sub APIs now, so that everything is entirely stable.

-You can expect the release of Porn Fetch on 15/16th of March.

 > [!WARNING]
 > Porn Fetch is NOT associated with the websites.
 Porn Fetch is AGAINST the Terms of Services of EVERY website!
 Usage is on YOUR risk.